ahmadhojati/Computational-Statistics/README.md

-# Computational Statistics

-#### This file contains examples of optimization, integration and simulation, and density estimation and smoothing algorithms and methods which are common in computational statistics.
+#### This file contains examples of optimization, integration and simulation, and density estimation and smoothing algorithms and methods.
 #### Below is a list of algorithms and methods prepared in this repository

 1. Bisection_algorithm